-Tattoo Ideas: Greek Words & Phrases
+Tattoo Ideas: Greek Words and Phrases

 Greek is one of the oldest languages in the world; it has been spoken in Europe since the year 2000 BC.
 Several different forms of Greek have been spoken since then, including classical, Hellenistic (spoken during the days of Alexander the Great), medieval (used by the Byzantine Empire in the 15th century) and modern Greek.
 Dhimotiki is presently the official language of Greece since 1976.
 It is spoken by approximately 15–25 million people worldwide.

 Greek lettering tattoos can be an expression of pride for one's nationality and a dedication to one's heritage.
-Many English words have a Greek equivalent, and can easily be found using any number of English to Greek translators available on the web or at your local bookstore.
+Many English words have a Greek equivalent, and can easily be found using any number of English-to-Greek translators available on the web or at your local bookstore.
 This online dictionary will translate the word of your choice into either modern or Ancient Greek and will show you the word using letters from both the English and Greek alphabets.

-As with any tattoo that is done in a foreign language not your own, make sure you do your homework.
+As with any tattoo that is done in a language that is not your own, make sure you do your homework.
 Double check your translation with several sources.
-A native speaker is your best bet, someone who speaks Greek as their first language, English as their second, or vice versa.
+A native speaker is your best bet—in this case, someone who speaks Greek as their first language, English as their second, or vice versa.
 If a native speaker is not available to you, your next best bet is a scholar who has studied the language extensively.
 Last but not least, there are several online translators who offer their services for free.
 Although they can be very useful, keep in mind that it is important to ensure your translation is correct by either using several different online translators or confirming it's accuracy with native speakers on a Greek forum or message board.